Alexanderstr2/Lambda/README.md

 Version 4 will introduce the ability to integrate directly with data gathering and processing tools.

 ## Disclaimer
 Only webscrape with premission from the website owner.
 Running this script and/or program may violate terms and conditions of websites, code is provided for educational purposes only.
-The uses takes al responsibility over ensuring their use of this tool complies with website terms and all applicable laws and regulations.
+The uses takes all responsibility over ensuring their use of this tool complies with website terms and all applicable laws and regulations.